MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### You might benefit from using an Enterprise tier cache instance

-This instance of Azure Cache for Redis is using one or more advanced features from the list - more than 6 shards, geo-replication, zone-redundancy or persistence.
+This instance of Azure Cache for Redis is using one or more advanced features from the list - more than six shards, geo-replication, zone-redundancy, or persistence.
 Consider switching to an Enterprise tier cache to get the most out of your Redis experience.
-Enterprise tier caches offer higher availability, better performance and more powerful features like active geo-replication.
+Enterprise tier caches offer higher availability, better performance, and more powerful features like active geo-replication.

 Learn more about [Redis Cache Server - ConsiderUsingRedisEnterprise (You might benefit from using an Enterprise tier cache instance)](https://aka.ms/redisenterpriseupgrade).